Floor Mounted Golf Simulator Projectors – Tips, Tricks & Buying Guide

 Protecting your Floor Mounted Projector

 Some golfers who are skilled at DIY will build an enclosure like this themselves.
-However if you want a sturdy, well ventilated enclosure that looks the part, check out Rain or Shine Golf!
+However if you want a sturdy, well ventilated enclosure that looks the part, check out Shop Indoor Golf!

 Throw Ratio

-The throw ratio of a projector determines how large an image will be projected on the screen from a given distance.
-Throw ratio is actually a feature of the lens within the projector.
+The throw ratio of a projector determines how large an image it will produce on your impact screen from a given distance.
+This is a property of the lens inside the projector.

 I have a dedicated post all about projector throw ratios here.
 Please check it out!